 African governments are increasingly engaging and mobilising their diaspora to contribute to national development agendas.
 This takes the form of policies and initiatives encouraging diaspora to invest in their country of origin, particularly in land, real estate and property, as well as SMEs.
-Several countries, such as Ethiopia, Nigeria, and Kenya, have launched bonds that are targeted (at least in part) at their respective diasporas to raise money for infrastructure and SME sector projects.
+Several countries, such as Ethiopia, Nigeria, and Kenya, have launched bonds that are targeted (at least in part) at their respective diasporas to raise money for infrastructure and SME sector projects

-Bonds have great potential to raise finance for development investment from the diaspora, especially for the 'missing middle'.
-Anecdotal evidence from existing schemes and from diaspora investors themselves suggests that there are at least three enabling factors and/or barriers to diaspora take-up of bonds.
-The first of these is the importance of trust and credibility in the institutions issuing the bonds (typically governments or national banks), which can be a challenge for some diasporas, either due to political differences or perceived instability.
+Bonds have great potential to raise finance for development investment from the diaspora, especially for the 'missing middle', although anecdotal evidence from existing schemes and from diaspora investors themselves suggests that there are at least three enabling factors and/or barriers to diaspora takeup of bonds.
+The first of these is the importance in trust and credibility in the institutions issuing the bonds (typically governments or national banks), which can be a challenge for some diasporas, either due to political differences or perceived instability.
 The second relates to the proposed return on investment and the way in which this is packaged and marketed to diaspora investors.
 While these may be willing to receive a slightly lower return, over a longer period, than traditional private sector investors, they will still expect a return.
-Some bonds are paid out in local currencies, which can be more attractive to some diaspora investors as they will have a need for local currency transactions in the short and medium-term.
+Some bonds are paid out in local currencies, and this can be more attractive to some diaspora investors as they will have a need for local currency transactions in the short and medium-term.
 Indeed, there is a strong argument for local currency issues or returns as this can be a significant mechanism to support local capital market growth.
 The risk-reward profile of the investment must therefore be attractive to diaspora investors with differing appetites for risk.

-The third relates to the scale of the project.
-Diaspora investors may be less likely to invest in large, ambitious infrastructure projects, as opposed to medium-sized or smaller schemes, because of concerns about viability and also the difficulty of relating individual investments to the finished project.
-It is arguably easier to 'see' your investment in, for example, a hospital wing than in a large dam.
-Key to success in addressing these challenges is also marketing different structured investment products that target different groups of diaspora investors, with differing appetites for risk.
+The third relates to the scale of the project; diaspora investors may be less likely to invest in large, ambitious infrastructure projects, as opposed to medium-sized or smaller schemes, because of concerns about viability and also the difficulty of relating individual investments to the finished project - it is arguably easier to 'see' your investment in, for example, a hospital wing than in a large dam.
+Key to success in addressing these challenges is also marketing different structured investment products that target different groups of diaspora investors, with differing appetites for risk

-In the light of these factors, a greater diversity of bond term options would help make potential diaspora bond issuances marketable to a wider spectrum of diaspora investors.
+In light of these factors, a greater diversity of bond term options would help make potential diaspora bond issuances marketable to a wider spectrum of diaspora investors.
 More options regarding bond maturity, fixed vs. floating rates, frequency of interest payments, and minimum purchases may make such issuances more appealing to a wider spectrum of diaspora communities.
 Low minimum purchase requirements may be particularly important for less-established diaspora communities.

 While much of the focus has been on diaspora bonds, these are only one example of financial instruments or products targeting the diaspora.
 Other instruments include sovereign wealth funds that are also open to diaspora investors, as in the case of Rwanda's Agaciro sovereign wealth fund, diaspora mutual funds (although these latter are still in the initial phases of development), and social enterprise funds.
-As an example of the latter case, the Indian Diaspora Initiative (IDI), established by the Calvert Foundation and USAID, sells investment notes to the Indian diaspora in the United Sates of America.
-The proceeds are channelled through Indian financial institutions to be placed with local social enterprises.
+As an example of the latter case, the Indian Diaspora Initiative (IDI), established by the Calvert Foundation and USAID, sells investment notes to the Indian diaspora in the U.S., the proceeds of which are channelled through Indian financial institutions to be placed with local social enterprises.
+The goal of this model is to provide scalability for the entire Indian social enterprise sector.